DreamSpoon/POMster/README.md

   - using the node will cause the texture to look flat (no POM effect) when view rays are close to parallel with geometry
 5) Combined Optimum
   - use this function to get a quick Mix Shader setup that combines all three of the above Optimum nodes

+# Offset Conestep Parallax Occlusion Mapping (OCPOM)
+The addon's material shader node groups use Conestep Parallax Occlusion Mapping with a modification: Cone Offset Cones are Offset "upwards" so that cone steps can be much wider (very "relaxed" cones), and allow the "viewer ray" to travel farther with fewer samples.
+For great explanations of Cone Stepping and Parallax mapping, see these resources at bottom of this text:
+  - Parallax Mapping at LearnOpenGL
+  - Relaxed Cone Stepping Relief Mapping at NVidia

 # Parallax Mapping Resources
 Parallax Mapping at LearnOpenGL